 Remember your specialism and audience: Who are you and what are you good at?
 Which sectors are you targeting?
 Who is your audience?
 It will inform your entire marketing strategy – how you write, how you speak, what you attend, who you talk to.

 Update your website and social media: Make sure you have a compelling value proposition and successfully define your business and who you work with.
 Stay on top of tweets, Instagram posts and comments.
 Don't be inactive; engage with people.

 Read all about your target industry: Get wise about what's happening, who's who and which events to attend.
 Live and breathe the very audience you hope to attract.
 Their passions, their interests – all of it!

-Get involved in the converstion: Online, become someone people recognise and enjoy chatting to.
-Tweet and follow as well as comment and network with anyone who's relevant to your chosen field.
+Get involved in the conversation: Online, become someone people recognise and enjoy chatting to.
+Tweet and follow as well as comment and network with anyone relevant to your chosen field.
 Have an opinion.
 Be interesting.